haglobah/manzanit0.github.io/_posts/2019-05-21-understanding-genservers.md

 ## Storing state in a stateless world

-So far, in our journey to understand Genservers, we have learned about `spawn/1`, `send/3` and `receive/1`, but, how does that take us any closer to understanding how genservers work?.
-Before jumping to the Genserver behaviour we have still one more piece of the puzzle to unveil: **state**.
+So far, in our journey to understand GenServers, we have learned about `spawn/1`, `send/3` and `receive/1`, but, how does that take us any closer to understanding how genservers work?.
+Before jumping to the GenServer behaviour we have still one more piece of the puzzle to unveil: **state**.

-As you know, Elixir is a functional language which has now knowledge of state as is – we create modules, which havew functions, and we give them data, which they spit out processed.
+As you know, Elixir is a functional language which has now knowledge of state as is – we create modules, which have functions, and we give them data, which they spit out processed.
 But we don't have *instances* as we would in C# or Java, instances that store state for us.
 Furthermore, when studying processes, as we spawn them, they die.
 So how can we store state?
 The answer is recursion.

 In order to be able to maintain some state in Elixir, the common pattern is for a process to recursively call itself